 To understand Virtual Machine technology a short stroll through the Museum of the Mind, computer operating system section, is in order.
 (In fact, only the Museum of the Mind can have an exhibit like this.
 Software has boring physical exhibits.)
 It’ll take a couple of blogs to cover it all.
 Bear with me.

 The first computers ran the one program that was loaded into them.
 The EDSAC read the same paper tape used on the British Creed & Company Model 85.
-For a while, all scientific computers read paper tape, punch tape or printed on a teleprinter typewriter, like the Friden Flexowriter.
+For a while, all scientific computers read paper tape- punched tape printed on a teleprinter typewriter- like the Friden Flexowriter.
 IBM, jolted into action by rival Remington buying out Eckert and Mauchly’s computer making Univac.
 Reason?
 Univac worked with cards, IBM’s bread and butter.
 The IBM 701 scientific computer and 702 commercial computer followed.

 How can a single 80 column card hold the boot loader?
 Easy.
 The machine was designed with instructions to read cards from the card hopper straight into memory.
-That right.
-No operating system needed.
+That’s right.
+No OS needed.
 No device driver needed.
 Just issue the READ UNIT instruction and the card data appears, usually at a fixed location in memory.